Thermal Evolution and Axion Emission Properties of Strongly Magnetized Neutron Stars: Formalism

-Microscopic theories of dense matter play a key role in cooling compact stars and investigating the composition of the inner core.
+Microscopic theories of dense matter play a crucial role in cooling compact stars and investigating the composition of the inner core.
 Both the neutrino and photon emissions are controlled by the supranuclear densities and the structure of the stellar outer layers~\cite{Page:2005fq,Buschmann:2019pfp,Page_2009,Leinson_2000}, respectively.
-The concept of pairing provides new pathways for neutrino emission in addition to well-known suppressing effects on the specific heat and neutrino emissivities.
 The low value of Fermi momenta, particularly for nucleon pairing, is predicted to occur in the $^1S_0$ angular momentum state.
-This happens at densities corresponding to the outermost part of the core.
-Mainly, it takes place at densities of the outer core where only protons are minimally mixed with neutrons and making the pairing process more sensitive.
 Cooper pairs are expected to form and break when the superfluid condensate is in thermal equilibrium with the broken pairs.
 This usually happens at a temperature far below superfluid critical temperature $T_{c}$.
-Neutrinos and axions can be produced due to the formation of a Cooper pair liberating energy which can be taken away by a $\nu\bar{\nu}$ pair.
+Neutrino and Axion can be produced due to the formation of a Cooper pair liberating energy which can be taken away by a $\nu\bar{\nu}$ pairs.

-The efficiency of the Dominant neutrino emission process in the neutron star cores is slow.
+In the current work, we have not included the neutrino emission processes namely, the direct and modified Urca processes.